Global Health Training and Education Opportunities

 In co-operation with various departments and committees within Mass General, including biomedical engineering, materials management, and Mass General recycling, the Pathology Service has been able to transfer a substantial quantity of refurbished medical supplies to hospital laboratories overseas.
 These donations have included very valuable instruments such as multi-headed microscopes, pediatric ventilators, infusion pumps, EKG machines, monitoring equipment for intensive care, and steam sterilizers; as well as much simpler devices such as hematocrit-measuring table-top centrifuges, slide staining jars, and laboratory incubators.
 Mass General Hospital equipment is in use in Ghana, Liberia, Rwanda, Sudan, Uganda and other countries.

 In addition, our Pathologists have worked with companies in the biomedical industry to position medical supplies and equipment in hospitals overseas.
-For example, Mass General has helped to supply the Mulago Hospital in Uganda, a large university teaching hospital, with laboratory-grade blood bank and pharmacy refrigerators donated by Helmer Inc., a table-top CBC machine from Coulter Diagnostics, and bedside oximeters from Massimo Corporation.
+For example, Mass General has helped to supply the Mulago Hospital in Uganda with laboratory-grade blood bank and pharmacy refrigerators donated by Helmer Inc., a table-top CBC machine from Coulter Diagnostics, and bedside oximeters from Massimo Corporation.

 To be successful donations must be carefully selected to match the setting, be in good working order, be sustainable and be directly connected to training on their proper use and maintenance.
 Overseas travels by Mass General residents and faculty—whether for research or teaching—represent opportunities not only for training sessions and consultation regarding previously donated laboratory equipment, but also opportunities for performing a needs assessment for future donations.

-In 2010, Mass General Hospital was awarded a grant by the American Society of Hematology to sponsor Mr Derrick Bengo, Hematology Laboratory Supervisor of the Mulago Hospital (Kampala, Uganda).
-Mr Bengo will come to Mass General Hospital for five weeks of advanced training in techniques for hematologic diagnosis, including special stains for leukemia sub-typing, bone marrow special stains, basic coagulation testing, and principles of laboratory management.
+In 2010, Mass General Hospital was awarded a grant by the American Society of Hematology to sponsor Mr. Derrick Bengo, Hematology Laboratory Supervisor of the Mulago Hospital (Kampala, Uganda).
+Mr. Bengo came to Mass General Hospital for five weeks of advanced training in techniques for hematologic diagnosis, including special stains for leukemia sub-typing, bone marrow special stains, basic coagulation testing, and principles of laboratory management.

-Dr. Aliyah Sohani, a Mass General Hospital hematopathologist and laboratory director, has helped to establish a static asynchronous telepathology program between the Mass General Hospital and four hospitals in Kenya and Tanzania, including a tertiary care academic teaching hospital affiliated with the Aga Khan University.
-Each site received a multiheaded teaching microscope with a digital camera, and onsite training was provided initially to local pathologists in East Africa on use of the equipment and image acquisition.
+Dr. Aliyah Sohani, a Mass General Hospital hematopathologist and laboratory director, has helped to establish a static asynchronous telepathology program between the Mass General Hospital and several hospitals in Kenya, Tanzania, Botswana, and the Kurdistan Region of Iraq, including academic teaching hospitals affiliated with the Aga Khan University and the University of Duhok.
+Sites lacking the ability to capture digital images of glass slides were each equipped with a multi-headed teaching microscope with a digital camera, and onsite training was provided initially to local pathologists on use of the equipment and image acquisition.

-Importantly, the program has begun to foster local, regional and international collaborations in the clinical, educational and research realms: the five-headed teaching microscope installed at the tertiary care hospital is used daily for intra- and interdepartmental teaching and clinicopathological conferences; local pathologists have offered opinions about cases originating from other hospitals within the region and have posted diagnostically challenging cases for purely illustrative purposes in order to educate their colleagues both regionally and overseas; and abstracts relating to the telepathology program itself or cases posted to the forum have been or will be presented at international meetings, such as the USCAP, the American Society of Dermatopathology, and the Association of Pathologists of East, Central and Southern Africa (APECSA), with collaborative authorship from African and US-based pathologists.
+Importantly, the program has fostered local, regional, and international collaborations in the clinical, educational, and research realms.
+The five-headed teaching microscope installed at one of the academic teaching hospitals is used frequently for intra- and interdepartmental teaching and clinicopathological conferences, including a monthly international radiology-pathology conference.
+Pathologists participating in the program have offered opinions about cases originating from other hospitals within the collaborative network and have posted diagnostically challenging cases for purely illustrative purposes in order to educate their colleagues both regionally and overseas.
+Finally, a number of abstracts relating to the telepathology program itself or cases posted to the forum have been presented at international meetings, such as the USCAP, the American Society of Dermatopathology, the International Academy of Pathology, and the Association of Pathologists of East, Central and Southern Africa (APECSA).
+Some of these have resulted in papers published in peer-reviewed journals, with collaborative authorship from African and US-based pathologists, and a number of research projects are ongoing.